jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-when I update the values to make them match I am green again
+when I update the values to make them match tests are green again.
+Sweet!

 .. code-block:: python